 Shakespeare Repertory Projects

 Clarity of language, lucidity of storytelling, and impact of performance are the primary objectives of these productions of works from Shakespeare’s canon, which are proposed and staged by second-year directors, and approved by the faculty and the Dean.
-Directors lead their peers from the Acting, Design, Sound Design, Dramaturgy, and Stage Management departments in rigorous mutual exploration and imaginative realization of the text with the collective purpose of generating a well-conceived and skillfully executed production.
-These productions are managed by students from the Theater Management and Technical Design and Production departments and they are presented to a public audience.
+Directors lead their peers from the Acting, Design, Dramaturgy, and Stage Management programs in rigorous mutual exploration and imaginative realization of the text with the collective purpose of generating a well-conceived and skillfully executed production.
+These productions are managed by students from the Theater Management and Technical Design and Production programs and they are presented to a public audience.

 Directors’ Thesis Productions